 What Can Cause a Rash Under Your Breast?

 There are multiple conditions and scenarios that can cause a rash to develop under the breast.
-Some are common and easy to remedy, while others signify a more serious condition.
+Some causes are common and easy to remedy, while others signify a more serious condition.

 Bacterial, fungal, and yeast infections may develop under the breast because this area is commonly a source of warm, moist skin, creating an environment in which these infections thrive and breed.
 Below are some common infections that affect the under-breast area.